 The school is committed to continuing to raise the attainment and rate of progress of all Pupil Premium students and closing the attainment gap further between disadvantaged and non-disadvantaged students.
 To achieve this the school identifies individual barriers to learning.
 Through self-evaluation in 2023 a summary of actions for 2023 to 2024 are outlined below:

 1. To ensure that interventions in core subjects continue with specific support for mathematics.

 - To monitor the progress of PP students in open slot subjects and intervene with a package of support as required.

 The impact of the Pupil Premium strategy is reviewed fortnightly by the Raising Attainment Panel (RAP), half termly by the Senior Leadership Team, annually by the Governors (Staff and Student Support Committee) and reviewed through the school self evaluation process in July-September 2024.

-The plan for the current academic year along with a review of 2019/20 is available using the link below.
+The plan for the current academic year along with a review is available using the link below.